zuplo/docs/docs/overview/index.md

 ## API Request Validation with JSON Schema

-Quickly set up a gateway for an API and add validation using using JSON Schema with [this guide](/docs/quickstarts/validation-and-docs-with-json-schema). **[Open Quickstart ➡️](/docs/quickstarts/validation-and-docs-with-json-schema)**
+Quickly set up a gateway for an API and add validation using JSON Schema with [this guide](/docs/quickstarts/validation-and-docs-with-json-schema). **[Open Quickstart ➡️](/docs/quickstarts/validation-and-docs-with-json-schema)**

 ## Dynamic Rate Limiting